aflores4838/engr3/README.md

 ## **CircuitPython_Servo**

 ### Description & Code Snippets
 The goal of this assignment was to wire a servo to move with capacitive touch from two wires.
-The overall idea was vague, but it wasn't to hard to find and modify two pieces of code from adafruit to achieve our goal.
+The overall idea was incomplete, but it wasn't to hard to find and modify two pieces of code from adafruit to achieve our goal.

 ```python
 Code goes here